-FEI-Zyfer designs, develops and manufactures products for precision time and frequency generation and synchronization, primarily incorporating GPS technology.
 FEI-Zyfer's products make use of both "in-the-clear" civil and "crypto-secured" military signals from GPS.
 In most cases, FEI-Zyfer's products are integrated into communications systems, computer networks, test equipment, and military command and control terminals for ground and satellite link applications.
-More than 60% of revenues are derived from sales where the end user is the U.S. Government.
+More than 85% of revenues are derived from sales where the end user is the U.S. Government.
 FEI-Zyfer's products are an important extension of FEI's core product line, specifically in the area of GPS capabilities.
 In addition, FEI-Zyfer provides sales and support for the Company's family of wireline telecommunications and derivative products.
 Recently identified threats to the communication capabilities of U.S. Government facilities through jamming, multi-path or "spoofing" GPS signals may be mitigated by FEI-Zyfer's technologies and products.
 High precision, ruggedized clocks combined with specialized software are essential for communication and operational security.